Jacqui Smith: Leaving Parliament

-After politics
+After politics (2010–2024)

-In 2010, she began working as a consultant for KPMG and as an adviser to Sarina Russo Job Access.
+In 2010, Smith began working as a consultant for KPMG and as an adviser to Sarina Russo Job Access.
 She applied to be vice-chairman of the BBC Trust.
-Smith presented a documentary on pornography, for BBC Radio 5 Live, called Porn Again which was broadcast on 3 March 2011.
+For BBC Radio 5 Live, she presented a documentary on pornography, titled Porn Again, which was broadcast on 3 March 2011.
 It was followed by a special edition of the Tony Livesey show, discussing pornography.

-She has regularly been on This Week and Question Time and was also a regular weekly commentator on Sky News' Press Preview.
+Smith regularly appeared on This Week and Question Time, and was also a regular weekly commentator on Sky News's Press Preview.
 She also contributed to The Purple Book in 2011, putting forward new ideas on crime and policing.

-On 24 August 2011 it emerged that Smith had arranged for two prisoners on day-release to paint a room in her house, when they were supposed to be undertaking work to benefit the community.
+On 24 August 2011, it emerged that Smith had arranged for two prisoners on day-release to paint a room in her house, when they were supposed to be undertaking work to benefit the community.
 The Ministry of Justice launched an internal investigation into the matter, and Smith made a donation to the charity overseeing the scheme.
 The episode was condemned by Matthew Elliot of the TaxPayers' Alliance, who stated: "It's a disgrace that a former home secretary has used prisoners as her personal handymen".

 Smith previously co-hosted a weekly show on talk radio station LBC alongside former Conservative cabinet minister David Mellor – she took over from Ken Livingstone after he left to contest the London mayoral race of 2012.
 She became chair of University Hospitals Birmingham NHS Foundation Trust in December 2013, though in 2020 she stepped down from this role temporarily to perform in Strictly Come Dancing.

 Smith publicly supported the campaign for the UK to remain in the European Union in the 2016 EU referendum, and continued to argue for a second referendum on the issue until the 2019 general election.

-Since 2017, Smith has co-hosted a weekly political and current affairs podcast, entitled For The Many, alongside LBC broadcaster Iain Dale.
+Between 2017 and 2024, Smith co-hosted a weekly political and current affairs podcast, titled For The Many, alongside LBC broadcaster Iain Dale.
 She has appeared on Good Morning Britain on ITV.
 She is also the chair of both the Jo Cox Foundation and the Sandwell Children's Trust.

 In September 2020, it was announced that Smith would compete in the eighteenth series of Strictly Come Dancing.
 She was partnered with Anton Du Beke, and became the first celebrity to be voted off the show.

 In 2021 she was appointed as chair of both Barts Health NHS Trust and Barking, Havering and Redbridge University Hospitals NHS Trust.

+Return to politics as a member of the House of Lords

+Following Labour's victory in the 2024 general election, Prime Minister Keir Starmer appointed Smith Minister of State for Skills; a life peerage was conferred on her to allow her to hold the position.
+She was ennobled on 17 July 2024 with the title Baroness Smith of Malvern, of Malvern in the County of Worcestershire.

+Smith was introduced to the House of Lords on 18 July 2024.
+She made her maiden speech in the Lords on 19 July during a debate on the King's Speech.